pixelstrings/pixelstrings.github.io/_build/html/_sources/2_convert_media.txt

 2. Convert Media
 ================

 The convert media module is where the magic happens.
 There are a few steps you need to take before converting your file.
+The firust of which is to decide which feature need to be used for your specific conversion.
+We have build out some common conversion templates, but you can also create your own template with user-selected features.

+If you are confused about which features need to be used to complete a conversion, please visit our `Conversion Settings Guide <http://cinnafilm.com/support/tachyon-settings-guide/>`_ for more information.
+There is also further explaination of the specific features below.

+.. note:: The `Conversion Settings Guide <http://cinnafilm.com/support/tachyon-settings-guide/>`_ is specifically for Tachyon Settings.

 Choose output template
 ----------------------